mbreuer23/meteor-ipn-listener/README.md

 ### Testing

 #### From the client
+From the client, you can do:
 ```javascript
 let url = Meteor.absoluteUrl('ipn');
 HTTP.post(url, { data: { test: 1 } } );
 ```

-Note since this is an invalid IPN (e.g. didnt come from PayPal), the onError hook should be triggered, unless you've defined your own 'verify' function (see options above).
+Note that since this is not a valid IPN (e.g. didn't come from PayPal), it will not be verified and your listener's onError hook will be triggered.
+You can define your own verify function (see options above) to override this.  **Only override the verify function in development**

 #### Using PayPal IPN Simulator